JS-LinuxInfra/Python/README.md

 8. `string_conditional.py`

-Creates function, adds if/else statement,prints the output using a Boolean value based on if/else statement.
+Creates a function, adds if/else statement,prints the output using a Boolean value based on if/else statement.

+9. `in_string.py`

+Creates a function, defines function check to see if the smaller string is in the larger string, then prints the result to the terminal with a boolean value as the output.

 ## Code